RACV Logo

 Board your coach and drive to poignant Hiroshima Peace Memorial Park, commemorating the victims of the atomic bomb that was dropped on the city in 1945.
 Afterwards, you'll visit the Peace Memorial Museum, designed by renowned architect Tange Kenzo, to learn about the history of Hiroshima before and after the bombing, through a fascinating display of photos and films.
 Return to the ship for lunch on board.

-After a brief rest, board your trusty Zodiac for a ride to Miyajima Island, stepping onto the shores of an island renowned for its harmonious blend of nature and culture.
-Enjoy a scenic walk to Itsukushima Shrine, a UNESCO World Heritage Site and considered one of the three most scenic spots in all ofJapan.
-Discover the intricacies of this Shinto shrine, from the iconic red "floating" torii gate set against a mountainous backdrop, to the delicate details of the Honden (main hall).
-Your camera will be overloaded with images to edit and share.
+Later, board your Zodiac for a short ride to Miyajima Island, renowned for its harmonious blend of nature and culture, and considered a sacred place by many Japanese.
+Venture on a scenic walk to Itsukushima-jinja Shrine, a UNESCO World Heritage Site considered one of the three most scenic spots in all ofJapan.
+Discover the intricacies of this Shinto shrine, from the iconic red "floating" Otorii gate, set against a mountainous backdrop, to the delicate details of the Honden (main hall).
+Spring is marked by an explosion of cherry blossoms, while Autumn foliage dazzles with crimson and burnished tones.
+Miyajima Island delights visitors with seasonal splendour throughout the year.

 Day 4 - Beppu